ats-tandjoeng7/Election_Analysis/README.md

   &emsp; |&rarr; [./analysis/election_analysis.txt](./analysis/election_analysis.txt)

 ## Election-Audit Results
+We are delighted to present our complete Election-Audit Results along with the total votes of ***369,711***, the name of County with the top turnout, ***Denver County***, and the name of winning candidate, ***Diana DeGette*** (see [Election-Audit Analysis Report](./analysis/election_analysis.txt)).
+To comply fully with the electoral integrity and ensure objective vote tabulation and accountable final results, the election commission and Colorado Board of Elections are welcomed to confirm our script [PyPoll_Challenge.py](./PyPoll_Challenge.py) and validate that our results are accurate and credible.
+The official summary of the election audit is highlighted below.

 Our preliminary analysis of the election show that:
 - There were **369,711** total votes cast in the election.
 - The candidates were: